luzmo-official/custom-chart-builder/README.md

 For more information about the query syntax and available options, see the [Luzmo Query Syntax Documentation](https://developer.luzmo.com/guide/interacting-with-data--querying-data#api-query-syntax).

-You can notify the dashboard that the query has been built by sending a `queryLoaded` event to the parent window:
+You can notify the dashboard that the query has been updated by sending a `queryLoaded` event to the parent window.
+More information about this event can be found in the [Query loaded event](#query-loaded-event-queryloaded) section.

 ```typescript
 window.parent.postMessage({ type: 'queryLoaded', query }, '*');